 There is Help for Internet Addiction

 No matter what the causes for internet addiction in any given individual, the only way to overcome the addiction is to address its causes.
-At A Forever Recovery, we know that addiction destroys lives, and does so in a complete and progressive manner.
+At A Forever Recovery, we know that addiction destroys lives, and does so completely and progressively.
 We also understand that despite best efforts to control the compulsive and destructive behaviors associated with addiction, those who suffer from it find themselves repeatedly trapped in a vicious cycle.

 This is why we have developed an individualized treatment program to heal the individual in mind, body, and spirit on a track that is tailored to his or her personal needs, preferences, and spiritual belief system.
-Working on open-ended terms means that we give each person whatever time he or she requires in order to achieve the goals needed for a safe and healthy reintegration with society.
+Working on open-ended terms means that we give each person whatever time he or she requires to achieve the goals needed for a safe and healthy reintegration with society.
 At A Forever Recovery, we understand the pain addiction inflicts on all those affected by it, and we can help.
-Call us now at 1-877-456-3313 to talk with a trained counselor about how to get yourself or a loved one the strength, tools, and awareness required for a healthy life of moderation, happiness, and productivity, free from addiction and loneliness.
+Call us now at our toll-free number to talk with a trained counselor about how to get yourself, or a loved one the strength, tools, and awareness required for a healthy life of moderation, happiness, and productivity, free from addiction and loneliness.